jlzefranjr/spring-23/posts/firstpost.md

 ---
-title: Average Rush Hour Traffic At State Gym
+title: Traffic at State Gym to Navigate Your Preferred Workout Schedule
-description: The average number of gym goers around rush hour at State gym.
-This information can lead Iowa State students to better expect when the gym and therefore equipment will be crowded.
+description: Iowa State University has two gyms within its campus.
+Lied and State gymnasiums provide students with the tools necessary to keep their body in shape.
+With no student having the same schedule, this leads to a constant flow of patrons in and out of these gyms.
+For State gym in particluar, here is an article briefly covering the traffic trends.
+This can help students navigate what times to go according to how busy they prefer the gym.

 date: 2018-05-01
 tags:
   - another tag